BHS Course Catalog

 Fee: None

-This course will cover the basic principles, major theories, and significant people in psychology.
+This course will cover the basic principles, major theories and significant people in psychology.
 Topics will range from the biological basis of behavior and how we learn, to development and abnormal behavior.
 Psychology is the study of what causes the behavior of the individual.
-Students taking this course should be average or above-average readers.
+Students taking this course should be average or above average readers.
 This course is highly recommended for any student intending to go to college.

-AP Psychology Dual Credit (2 terms, 1 elective credit +3 credit hours at WCC)
+AP Psychology Dual Credit (2 terms, 1 elective credit +3 credit hours at WCC) Prerequisite: World History or AP European History

 Level: Jr, Sr Elective

-Fee: A $24 fee will be assessed should the student elect to pursue dual credit
+Fee: A $36 fee will be assessed should the student elect to pursue dual credit

 The AP Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 They also learn about the ethics and methods psychologists use in their science and practice.
-This introductory college-level course is rigorous and designed for students willing to be academically challenged with demanding material and concepts.
+This introductory college level course is rigorous and designed for students willing to be academically challenged with demanding material and concepts.
 Students will be prepared and encouraged to take the AP exam in May, which can potentially earn college credit.
 Students enrolled in this class may be eligible to receive both high school and college credit.
 This course is the equivalent of PSY 100 at Waubonsee Community College.
 Students and parents should confer with their potential college choices about the transferability of this course.

-College American History (Dual Credit) (2 terms, 1 elective credit, 6 WCC credit hours)
+College American History (Dual Credit) (2 terms, 1 elective credit, 6 WCC credit hours) Prerequisite: Completion American History

 Level: Senior Elective

-Fee: A $48 fee will be assessed should the student elect to pursue dual credit
+Fee: A $72 fee will be assessed should the student elect to pursue dual credit

 Sociology (1 term, .5 credit)